Food Allergies: Putting My Children in a Bubble isn’t the Answer

 One of the activities that our family stayed away from after I learned about my children’s food allergies was traveling.
 Even though Child #2 and #3’s reactions were mostly upon ingestion and not through skin contact with the allergens (Thank God), I have to admit that I live in constant fear.

 What if one of my kids suddenly have a reaction when he or she touch something?
 What if it’s already a sign of anaphylaxis and I thought it is an asthma attack?
 What if the rescue squad/ambulance doesn’t come right away?
 What if… What if… What if…

-I’m not the paranoid-helicopter type of parent BUT I can’t help it.
+I don’t consider myself the paranoid-helicopter type parent BUT I can’t help it.
 After all, I’ve seen them grasp for air a few times.
 We also had occasions wherein Child#3 would cough non stop as though all his internal organs will just come out of his tiny body.
 Can you blame me if I choose to keep them within the comforts of our small town?

 It has been 5 years since our family had any random trip.
 After so much coercing from the kids, I finally gave in.
 We drove an hour away from our suburban town and crossed the bridge to NYC.

 Here is my Jersey kids’ first Subway ride.
 You should see how their eyes lit when I mentioned that they will be in the subway.
 Priceless!
 Good thing New Yorkers are used to crazy tourists.
 The boys in particular, were quite loud during the short ride.
 Who knew the underground train can bring so much joy?

 Our next stop was Central Park.
 It was a bit crowded than what my kids were used to.
 In fact, they were even hesitant play because they don’t know any of the children there.
 But you know what?
 After seeing that the other kids were having fun, they blended right in.